Simon the Sorcerer II: The Lion, the Wizard and the Wardrobe

-Simon the Sorcerer II: The Lion, the Wizard and the Wardrobe is an adventure game created by Adventure Soft, and released in 1995 for the MS-DOS.
+Simon the Sorcerer II: The Lion, the Wizard and the Wardrobe is an adventure game developed by Adventure Soft and released in 1995 for MS-DOS.
 It is the second installment in the Simon the Sorcerer series of games, and the sequel to 1993's Simon the Sorcerer.
 The game's story focuses on a young teen named Simon, who is transported into a parallel universe of magic and monsters that he visited before, via a magical wardrobe created by an evil sorcerer he defeated in the last game.
 Players engage in a quest to help him find more fuel for the wardrobe by searching a vast world, consisting of parodies on popular fantasy novels and fairy tales.

 The game received positive feedback from critics, and later spawned a sequel, Simon the Sorcerer 3D, in 2002.
 The game was later re-released for Microsoft Windows, via GOG.com in 2008, and was ported onto iOS the following year, until being discontinued in 2015 due to lack of technical support.
 A 25th anniversary edition of the game was developed by MojoTouch in 2018, and made available for iOS, as well as on GOG.com, Google Play and Amazon Appstore, featuring several improvements to the original game.